Windfisch/factorio-bot/README.md

 `./prepare.sh` will unpack three factorio installations (server and two clients) and install the lua-part of the bot.

-`./launch.sh --start/--stop/--run {server,Nayru,Farore}` will start/stop the
+`./launch.sh --start/--stop/--run {server,Nayru,Farore,offline}` will start/stop the
-corresponding instance. `--run` will start, wait for `^C` and then stop.
+corresponding instance. `--run` will start, wait for `^C` and then stop. `offline` is special in that it launches a single-player game that can only be used together with `--bot-offline`.

 `./launch.sh --bot` will start the bot.
+You can also use `--bot-offline` for a read-only version that only operates on the data file, without the need of a running server instance.

 If you're not on Linux, or if stuff doesn't work, read the internals below.